Adding Video Caller I.D.Technology to Every Call,

 “I have an extended family with 13 aunts and uncles and dozens of cousins and we’re always in touch,” said Gurgova.
 “MobiLine will help me strengthen my ties with family and I’ll use it to block unwanted calls from telemarketers”.

 According to recent Google survey of online users 18 and older, 46% of U.S. adults never make a video call with their mobile phones because they feel it’s intrusive and rude.
 The board of directors at MobiLine, along with early trial users of the app, agrees that by limiting a message to 15 seconds or less, pre-call videos will feel more like an invitation, not an interruption.

 The next logical step for MobiLine’s patent granted video caller ID technology is its integration into iPhone and Android devices.

 “As our free app takes off in popularity, the 2.7 billion smart phone users worldwide will trust inbound phone calls from friends and family and will embrace the transition from audio-only calls to video calls.
 Just as the traditional landline in our homes is becoming extinct because of the convenience of mobile phones, the fundamental nature of a telephone call is about to change from audio-only to video-only,” said Borukhoff.
 “And with our proprietary technology, MobiLine will compete directly with existing video call platforms, including Skype, WhatsApp, Duo, Viber and Facebook Messenger”.
 “5G will mark 2020 as the beginning of sweeping changes in how we communicate.
 It’s an exciting time to be a video tech startup!”

-MEDIA INQUIRIES: News Reporters interested in learning more about MobiLine or scheduling an interview with a MobiLine manager are urged to respond to this email or call publicist Gary Gabriel at gary.gabriel@MobiLine.com or call (347) 934-4007.
+MEDIA INQUIRIES: Reporters interested in learning more about MobiLine or scheduling an interview with a MobiLine executive are invited to contact Tom Attea at Tom.Attea@MobiLine.com .
 For MobiLine media assets, click here.